kant/watson-training-from-on-prem-data/README.md

-The console will provide you with a complete Docker command to pull and run the secure gateway client, which looks something like `docker run -it ibmcom/secure-gateway-client $GATEWAY_ID -t $SECURITY_TOKEN`.
+The console will provide you with a complete Docker command to pull and run the secure gateway client, which looks something like `docker run -it ibmcom/secure-gateway-client $GATEWAY_ID -t $SECURITY_TOKEN` (with a real gateway ID and security token unique to your Secure Gateway).
 Use the copy icon to copy the command, and run it locally.

 By default, the gateway starts in a default-deny state, meaning that all incoming connections will be blocked to all network resources.
 To allow Watson